slipperyseal/sealcast/README.md

 catches up.

 Sealcast can be packaged as a jar and deployed to an application server.
-The simplest way to start broardcasting though is to use the jetty plugin.
+The simplest way to start broadcasting though is to use the jetty plugin.
 This will also allow you to see the status panel on the same terminal.

         mvn jetty:run